-Marion's work has been featured in Time Out, Brooklyn Magazine, Bustle, InsideHook, and HuffPost.
-Contact her at marion [dot] bernstein [at] gmail [dot] com.
+My writing, editing, recipes, photography, and graphic design have been featured in Verizon Newsroom, Time Out, Brooklyn Magazine, Bustle, InsideHook, HuffPost, and more.
+Contact me at marion [dot] bernstein [at] gmail [dot] com.

 NYU Tandon's NYC Media Lab partners with Verizon to offer K-12 educators additional free immersive content for back to school